 Top 5 Student Loan Forgiveness Programs for Nurses

-For a lot of us, the biggest downside to becoming a nurse is easy.
-It’s the thousands of dollars of debt that is associated with the education that becomes a constant burden.
+For a lot of us, the biggest downside to becoming a nurse is the thousands of dollars of debt that it costs to get our education.
 According to the Federal Reserve, more than half of students in 2018 took out some sort of student loan.
-A recent CNBC.com report indicated that about 69% of students in 2018 took out student loans and graduating with an average debt of $29,800.
+And a recent CNBC.com report indicated that about 69% of students in 2018 took out student loans, graduating with an average debt of $29,800.

-Thankfully, there are numerous loan forgiveness programs available to nurses.
-Not all nurses will qualify but for those that are lucky enough, it is worth applying for.
-There are both federal and state-level loan forgiveness programs available.
-Each will have its own requirements for application and repayment plans.
+Thankfully, there are lots of loan forgiveness programs available to nurses.
+Not all nurses will qualify, but for those that are lucky enough, they are definitely worth applying for.